assemblee-virtuelle/semapps/website/docs/packages/webacl/index.md

 The WebAclMiddleware:
 - Protects the actions of the LDP service
-- Updates ACLs when LDP resources, LDP containers or ActivityPub collections are added or removed.
+- Automatically updates ACL when LDP resources, LDP containers or ActivityPub collections are added or removed.

 ## Caching